- Web Professionals

 Image Source: alistapart.com

 A List Apart recently published a comprehensive primer on priority guides, an alternative to popular wireframes that often pigeonhole developers into difficult positions with little room for scaling.
 Wireframes are an accepted part of modern web development theory, but they often box developers out of design potential and visual elements they could otherwise achieve if not for the restrictive nature of most wireframes.
-Priority guides enables a user-focused approach built for responsive web design, helping intermediate users marry their knowledge of wireframes with new concepts.
+Priority guides enable a user-focused approach built for responsive web design, helping intermediate users marry their knowledge of wireframes with new concepts.
 Every web developer should understand the basics of priority guides and consider stepping away from established wireframe-focused development methods.

 8. For Advanced Developers: Hone Your Responsive Design Skills on Pluralsight